FE Eligibility and Course Structure

 Eligibility and Prerequisites

 First-year students enrolled in the College of Engineering take the Fundamentals of Engineering (FE) sequence as a prerequisite for future engineering courses.
-Those who place in MATH 1150 or higher may take ENGR 1181.01 in the fall semester; students who place in MATH 1140 or 1148 can enroll in ENGR 1181.01 beginning in the spring semester.
+Those who place in MATH 1140 or MATH 1150 or higher may take ENGR 1181.01 in the fall semester; students who place in MATH 1148 can enroll in ENGR 1181.01 beginning in the spring semester.

 Fundamentals of Engineering Course Structure

 The FE Program is comprised of topics and laboratories that are designed to present a broad overview of engineering’s numerous disciplines.
 Many “undecided” first-year students have used these courses to help them narrow down and declare a major of interest in the College of Engineering.

 Each course in the FE sequence is divided into three components: in-class instruction, hands-on labs, and team projects.

 The FE Program's in-class instruction revolves around developing fundamental technical skills that lay the foundation for advanced coursework in any engineering major.
 Lectures introduce work-world scenarios that challenge students to apply their analytical and problem-solving skills.
 College of Engineering faculty and professional engineers teach all core topics.

 Some program content includes:

 - Technical graphics (i.e. 3D visualization and sketching)

 - Computer-aided design